apache/openwhisk/ansible/README.md

 If you prefer [Docker-machine](https://docs.docker.com/machine/) to [Docker for mac](https://docs.docker.com/docker-for-mac/), you can follow instructions in [docker-machine/README.md](../tools/macos/docker-machine/README.md).

 ##### Enable Docker remote API
-If you want to deploy OpenWhisk in distributed environment, you are required to enable Docker remote API in all Mac hosts.
-Only required when collecting logs using the Ansible playbook [logs.yml](logs.yml)
+The remote Docker API is required for collecting logs using the Ansible playbook [logs.yml](logs.yml).

 ##### Activate docker0 network
 This is an optional step for local deployment.